All about Boat Rentals in Alicante

 The best way to discover its many charms, is by renting a boat, and to sail the Costa Blanca with 218 km of beaches and dreamy coves.
 Modernity and tradition merge into the countless attractions of the Costa Blanca made up of Alicante, Denia and Altea.

-The beaches of Alicante are worthy of admiration for their breadth and shallow waters, here you will see blue flags waving from the sand symbolising Spanish province.
+The beaches of Alicante are worthy of admiration for their breadth and shallow waters, here you will see blue flags waving from the sand, symbolising Spanish province.

-Climate and Conditions of Navigation
+Climate and Sailing Conditions in Alicante

-Calpe, Xàbia or Torrevieja, are other coastal destinations that enjoy an ideal climate for the practice of nautical activities.
+, Xàbia or Torrevieja, are other coastal destinations that enjoy an ideal climate for the practice of nautical activities.